ctford/leipzig/README.md

 [![Build Status](https://travis-ci.org/ctford/leipzig.png)](https://travis-ci.org/ctford/leipzig)

-A composition library for [Overtone](https://github.com/overtone/overtone) by [@ctford](https://github.com/ctford).
+A composition library for Clojure and Clojurescript by [@ctford](https://github.com/ctford).

 Use
 ---
-Include it as a dependency in your `project.clj`, along with Overtone:
+Include it as a dependency in your `project.clj`, along with [Overtone](https://github.com/overtone/overtone):

     [overtone "0.9.1"]
     [leipzig "0.10.0"]